 Additional costs:

-• Extra ICU days
+- Extra ICU days

-• Liposomal Amphotericin B (a costly antifungal)
+- Liposomal Amphotericin B (a costly antifungal)

 💡 Outcome: The transplant was a success.
 Total cost: ₹17.5 lakh.
 The family managed a large part through crowdfunding.

 Col. Sharma, 66, underwent a DDLT in South India.
 The base package was ₹36 lakh.
-His past history of diabetes and CKD meant extra care.
-He required dialysis pre-op and prolonged ward stay post-op.
+His history of diabetes and CKD meant extra care.
+He required dialysis pre-op and a prolonged ward stay post-op.
 His cost rose to ₹41 lakh.

 What added cost:

-• Dialysis (multiple sessions)
+- Dialysis (multiple sessions)

-• Nutrition support for CKD
+- Nutrition support for CKD

-• Extra 10 days of hospitalization
+- Extra 10 days of hospitalisation

 💡 Outcome: A smooth recovery.
 His family appreciated the transparent billing and daily communication.